kyleboas/tacticsjournal.com/_posts/2024/02/2024-02-05-liverpools-flipped-formation-and-changed-dynamics-against-arsenal.md

 The one thing I did like was the use of width on the counter.
 This was [something I talked about after the Chelsea match](https://tacticsjournal.com/2024/02/02/liverpools-negatively-angled-runs-on-the-break/) where they were too narrow on the break.

-Arsenal were impressive but this is a Liverpool at half strength.
-No Salah, Trent not at full-strength, Nunez with a swollen foot, Szoboszlai out, no Endo or Conor Bradley.

-I thought Arsenal played better against Liverpool in the FA Cup match, just lacking that cutting edge to finish chances in that game.
+Arsenal were impressive but this is a Liverpool at half-strength.
+I thought Arsenal played better against a full-strength Liverpool in the FA Cup match, just lacking that cutting edge to finish chances in that game.

 Not to take away from this performance, but I expected a more dominant style of play considering the circumstances.
 Had Virgil Van Dijk and Alisson not made that error for the second goal, this could have easily ended in a draw.
 The third goal came after Liverpool went down to 10 men and they subbed on Thiago for Gomez.